ghalamif/AegisFlow/README.md

 Need even less ceremony?
 Call `flow.Run(ctx, aegisflow.StreamOutSink(mySink))` and the builder will create + run the runtime in one line.

+## Examples

+Prefer to learn by copying runnable code?
+Check out [`example/`](example/README.md) for three starter pipelines—default OPC UA → Timescale, callback-based “unknown DB” bridge, and channel fan-out—each paired with a Mermaid diagram that visualizes the flow.

 ## Industry-Ready Features

 - **Backpressure policies** – configure `policy.on_queue_full` / `policy.on_wal_full` to block or drop gracefully when storage shrinks or TSDB slows down.